alexpdp7/django-tws/README.md

 The objective of this project is to improve some rough edges that newcomers to Django can face.

+Additionally, this project includes a Django showcase project that demonstrates how to address common requirements with Django.

 ## Alternatives

 Until this project is not alpha, you might want to look at: